Applied Behavior Analysis Postbaccalaureate Certificate

 Applied Behavior Analysis Postbaccalaureate Certificate Program Highlights

-- Draw upon foundational principles in the field of psychology, such as historical considerations, fundamental theories, and current trends in the field, to design effective treatment.
+- Draw upon foundational principles in the field of psychology, such as historical considerations, fundamental theories, and current trends in the field, in order to design effective treatment.

 - Utilize basic methodology in psychology, including research design, data analysis, and the interpretation and evaluation of findings, to determine effective client services.